 Court Records are public, and are accessible by anyone.
 Court Records include a court case file that includes a docket sheet and all documents and filings filed in your court case.
 You can access your court records via the internet service ‘Public Access to Court Electronic Records’, or at the Hamilton County Clerk of Court office where the case was filed.

 Each state maintains records of their state citizen’s criminal past.
 These state databases are all linked so you can track criminal backgrounds from another state.
-You can go to the Hamilton County Courthouse and check in person, or check the website.
+You can go to the Hamilton County Courthouse and check in person or you can check the website.
 It helps to know which county the crime occurred in, and if the crime was in a different state, you might have to pay for a more intensive search.

 A criminal records search you will be able to get a report detailing any arrests, charges, or convictions that may be on a person’s record for these crimes: